deadlydog/deadlydog.github.io/_posts/2022-01-23-Conventional-commit-and-comment-messages.md

 ## Conclusion

-The thing I like about both Conventional Commits and Conventional Comments is that the labels are intuitive enough that even people who have never seen them before can understand them.
+The thing I like about both Conventional Commits and Conventional Comments is that the labels are intuitive enough that everyone can understand them, even people who have never heard of these concepts before.

-It can take a bit of time to remember the various different labels and decorators, but once you've used them for a short while it quickly becomes muscle memory.
+When writing commit and comment messages, it can take a bit of time to remember the various different labels and decorators, but once you've used them for a short while it quickly becomes muscle memory.

-Providing additional clarity to your messages by adding a simple label is an easy win, and well worth the short time commitment to learn the labels.
+Providing additional clarity to your messages by adding a simple label is an easy win, and it's well worth the short time commitment to learn and use the labels.

-Happy PR reviewing!
+Happy code committing and reviewing!